Two-loop anomalous dimensions for baryon-number-violating operators in SMEFT

 where the ellipses denote neglected Yukawa terms.
 The dependence on the matching scale $\mu_M$ appears already at $\O(\alpha)$ when using tree-level matching and one-loop running.
 In Eq.~\eqref{eq:LLMatching}, we include the re-expanded RGE contribution for $A_{qqq\ell}$, although in the present case of the LQ model, the matching gives $A_{qqq\ell}^\mathrm{tree} = 0$.
 At NLL accuracy, re-expanded to next-to-next-to-leading order (NNLO), we find, e.g.,

-where the couplings are evaluated at $\mu=M_\mathrm{OS}$ and we dropped non-logarithmic two-loop terms (which come from finite one-loop matching contributions and the one-loop relation to observables and are beyond the order considered here).
+where the couplings are evaluated at $\mu=M$.
 The NLL result allows us to make a few observations.
 The first two lines in Eq.~\eqref{eq:CduqlNLLMatched} contain the LL terms, while the next three lines are NLL terms (both truncated at NNLO).
 While the leading logs are scheme independent, the NLL terms contain scheme dependences, in particular a dependence on $a_\mathrm{ev}$.
 The reason is that the Wilson coefficient itself is a scheme-dependent quantity beyond tree-level.
 The last line contains a logarithm of the matching scale over the LQ mass, which is not a large logarithm.
 These terms (in gray) are beyond the accuracy of our calculation, as we did not compute the renormalization of the LQ model at two loops.
 We find that the dependence on the matching scale $\mu_M$ is shifted to NNLO as expected, i.e., all NLO matching-scale dependences cancel.